-- Be aware of and manage situations that may present risks - Plan and organize work and the workplace to minimize these risks - Be visible when working with children as much as possible - Foster a culture of openness that allows for issues or concerns to be raised and discussed - Establish a sense of accountability among staff to ensure that poor practice or potentially abusive behavior is challenged

-- Talk to children about their interactions with staff or others and encourage them to voice any concerns - Empower children by discussing their rights, acceptable and unacceptable behaviors, and actions they can take if problems arise

-I agree to abide by this Code of Conduct.
-I understand that any breach of this code of conduct could result in the immediate termination of my employment contract.
+- Be aware of and manage situations that may present risks - Plan and organize work and the workplace to minimize these risks - Be visible when working with children as much as possible - Foster a culture of openness that allows for issues or concerns to be raised and discussed - Establish a sense of accountability among staff to ensure that poor practice or potentially abusive behavior is challenged - Talk to children about their interactions with staff or others and encourage them to voice any concerns and actions they can take if p roblems arise I agree to abide by this Code of Condo could result in the immediate termin uct.
+I understand that any breach of thi ation of my employment contract. s code of conduct Name: Signature: Date: This code of conduct has been adapt ted from Save the Children, Child Prote ction Policy